Seabee dies while assigned in Tinian

 A Navy sailor serving on the island of Tinian as part of a construction battalion died on Sunday.

-The sailor was pronounced deceased at the Tinian Health Center at 5:18 p.m.
+The sailor was pronounced dead at the Tinian Health Center at 5:18 p.m.
 Sunday.

 The sailor was assigned to Naval Mobile Construction Battalion 4.